-See discussion and accompanying notes 96-100 in Section I(C) infra.
+&lt;sup>80 See discussion and accompanying notes 96-100 in Section I(C) infra.
 Other scholars have found interview techniques helpful when studying new phenomena in entrepreneurship.
-See Ibrahim New Exit, supra note 73; John F. Coyle & Gregg D. Polsky, Acqui-Hiring, 63 Duke L.J.
+See Ibrahim New Exit, supra note 72; John F. Coyle & Gregg D. Polsky, Acqui-Hiring, 63 Duke L.J.
 281, 314 (2013)(using similar method).

-^{82. &}quot;Entrepreneur" in this case refers to a startup co-founder whose startup participated in an accelerator program as a portfolio company.
+&lt;sup>81 "Entrepreneur" in this case refers to a startup co-founder whose startup participated in an accelerator program as a portfolio company.
 "Mentor" refers to a mentor in an accelerator program.
 "Managing Director" refers to an individual who leads or co-leads the accelerator.
 Nomenclature around the role of "Managing Director" can vary, so some individuals had a different formal title, but they lead the accelerator operation.
-One exception is that Managing Director.
+One exception is that Managing Director Interview #5 was an accelerator's Chief of Staff, not the accelerator's managing director.
 Some individuals interviewed have been in multiple accelerator roles, such as Entrepreneur #16, who was a mentor in the accelerator before launching a new startup.
 Where an individual has occupied multiple roles, the individual is grouped according to the role that the interview primarily addressed.

-^{83.} There are three minor exceptions to the foregoing: (1) Mentor Interviews #14 and #15 were conducted in person; (2) Mentor #14 and Managing Director #15 were interviewed early in the period of research for this Article (in June 2014); and (3) anonymity was not promised prior to interviews with Mentor #14 nor Managing Director #15.
+&lt;sup>82 There are three minor exceptions to the foregoing: (1) Mentor Interviews #14 and #15 were conducted in person; (2) Mentor #14 and Managing Director #15 were interviewed early in the period of research for this Article (in June 2014); and (3) anonymity was not promised prior to interviews with Mentor #14 nor Managing Director #15.